Carlos Mendez

 - • Typically Q15–20 per day (~$2–3 USD)

-- • Must be paid before you're allowed to exit the country
+- • Must be paid before you're allowed to exit

 ⏱️ Delays

-- • Expect longer processing times at departure
+- • Longer processing times at departure

 - • Immigration officers may question your travel history